-The Financial Aid Office at Eastern New Mexico University located in the Student Services Center is responsible for assisting students in obtaining funding for their education.
+The Financial Aid Office at Eastern New Mexico University-Roswell, located in the Student Services Center, is responsible for assisting students in obtaining funding for their education.
 Primary responsibility lies within the student and family.
 However, when the family contribution toward educational costs is insufficient, financial aid will be made available wherever possible.

 The programs administered by this office include Federal Pell and Supplemental Grants, Federal Perkins and Direct Student Loan Programs, New Mexico state grant, scholarships and work study and a variety of scholarships.